ianepreston/blog/posts/2021-04-10-portfolio.md

 This section will include links to the larger and more involved blog posts I've made.

+## Homelab cluster

+I've been learning about proxmox, virtualization, and kubernetes in my homelab.
+The first in the series on configuring proxmox is [here](2022-11-21-proxmox.md).
+I also took a stab at getting [kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) going on my local setup, and got most of the way through it before realizing there were a lot of differences between my home setup and the cloud and that there was some more fundamental learning I'd have to do before that exercise was super helpful.
+I did learn a decent amount though, some about kubernetes, more about terraform.

+## Mortgage modeling

+When I was in the process of planning to buy my house, I wanted to understand whether it made sense to go with a variable or fixed rate mortgage.
+As part of that analysis I pulled some historical data in and did some analysis of how that decision would have worked out for me over the last few decades.
+The post is [here](2022-03-17-mortgage.ipynb).

 ## Where to live app

 This post documents the process I went through to build a where to live app.
 It scrapes